threaming/ENCE464_FitnessMonitorV2/docs/toolchain.md

 If everything was set-up properly, the paths to each of the commands will be listed without any error messages.

+**Important:**: if you already had VS Code open during installation, you must close and re-open the app so that it detects the new `PATH` environment variable.
+(The same applies for any shells/command prompts you have opened.)

 # MacOS

 Use [Homebrew](https://brew.sh/) to install CMake, OpenOCD, and the embedded